 Continuing our example from above:

 As you can see, there is some variation in the customer volume.
 A couple of minutes have seven or eight.
 One has 6.
 And apparently there was a mad dash of 14 customers as some point.
-The Poisson distribution models this type of variation in the expected throughput of a process.
+The Poisson distribution models this type of probability distribution in the expected throughput of a Poisson process.

 The Poisson distribution is commonly used within industry and the sciences.

 The classical example of the Poisson distribution is the number of Prussian soldiers accidentally killed by horse-kick, due to being the first example of the Poisson distribution’s application to a real-world large data set.
 Ten army corps were observed over 20 years, for a total of 200 observations, and 122 soldiers were killed by horse-kick over that time period.
 The question is how many deaths would be expected over a period of a year, which turns out to be excellently modeled by the Poisson random variable distribution.

 - average number of equipment failures per day for logistics company